sageserpent-open/americium/gh-pages/docs/junit5/typed-tests.md

 ## No Type Alias in Java

-In Java, you have to see the full JUnit5 type in its glory:
+In Java, you have to see the full Java type in its glory:
 ```java
 Iterator<DynamicTest> dynamicTestsExample() {
     // ...